jaimeadf/portfolio/README.md

 # Portfolio

 This is my portfolio built with [Next.js](https://nextjs.org/) to show more about myself and my abilities.
-You can check it at [www.jaimeadf.com](https://www.jaimeadf.com).
+You can check out it at [www.jaimeadf.com](https://www.jaimeadf.com).

 ![Preview](https://i.imgur.com/uUUu0cK.png)